Admissions and Records Office

 Students who are active duty members of the Armed Forces of the United States are classified as residents while stationed in California.
 Military dependents are entitled to resident classification until they have resided in California the minimum time to become a resident (one year & one day).
 After the minimum time period, the student must show that their intent to become a resident is clearly established.

-The College shall notify each student of his/her residence classification not later than 14 days after the beginning of the term, or 14 days after the student’s application for admission, whichever is later.
+The College shall notify each student of his/her residence classification within 14 days after the beginning of the term, or 14 days after the student’s application for residence, whichever is later.
+Non-citizen student must be of an immigration that can establish residence.
+Issue date must go back a year and a day prior to the start of the quarter.

 Non-citizens who are precluded by the Immigration and Nationality Act from establishing residence, no matter the length of stay in California, are those with C,D,F,H2,H3,J,O2,P,Q,S,TC,TN,TD,TWOV and WT visas.
 Undocumented aliens and out of status aliens may not establish residence.